Strategy Workshop Agenda Template: A Step-by-Step Guide

 Facilitation notes:

-17:00 β€” Close: Commitments and Next Steps (30 minutes)
+17:00 — Close: Commitments and Next Steps (30 minutes)

-Purpose: Convert the day's discussions into specific commitments.
+Purpose: Turn discussions into commitments.

 Facilitation notes: